ndz2103/ndz2103/README.md

 <br>

 Despite legal protections against housing discrimination, couples of color are approved for a loan less likely that White couples.
-Is this the case for interest rates?
+Results show that a greater share of couples of color have higher interest rate mortgage than White couples.

 <br>
 <br>